reymon359/how-to-live/advices/Take responsibility/index.md

 The fewer dependencies you have, the fewer things you need to be responsible for.

-Don't blame and complain about things that are not like you want, take responsibility for them to change them.
+Try not to blame and complain about things that are not the way you want.
+Take responsibility and try to change them.

 ## Quotes